brianbister/computer-vision/ps0/ps0_python/README.md

 `What is the min and max of the pixel values of img1_green?
 What is the mean?
 What is the standard deviation?
 And how did you compute these?`

 I ran this numbers for house.tiff.
 It had a min of 0, max of 242, mean of ~168, and standard deviation of 48.72.
 The code can be found in `arithmetic_and_geometric_ops`.

+`What do negative pixel values mean anyways?`

+Negative pixel values are ignored and considered 0.